 Boat strike injuries, entanglements in pollution, cold stress, red tide toxicity, and loss of a parent are some of the main reasons why manatees come to the manatee critical care center.
 A dedicated team of animal care and veterinary staff tend to the manatees 24 hours a day, 7 days a week.

-To enhance animal welfare and expand our mission to save Florida wildlife, ZooTampa is currently giving a complete upgrade to the water filtration system at the David A. Straz, Jr. Manatee Critical Care Center.
-This new, upgraded life support system will allow us to provide advanced, specialized care for the welfare of manatees and treat even the most severe cases.
-The Zoo's veterinary team currently provides all medical care for Homosassa Springs and will continue to support and care for the manatees.
+To enhance animal welfare and expand our mission to save Florida wildlife, ZooTampa recently completed extensive upgrades to the water filtration system at the David A. Straz, Jr. Manatee Critical Care Center.
+This new, upgraded life support system allows us to provide advanced, specialized care for the welfare of manatees and treat even the most severe cases.